NeiraIbrahimovic/PIC16A-Project-IrisClassification/README.md

 ![image](https://user-images.githubusercontent.com/119445388/206569794-d04620ad-68a2-44d3-988c-82ac53ba0d72.png)

+# Using Summary Tables
 In order to estimate the bounds for the decision tree, two summary plots were made: one on sepal dimensions and the other on petal dimensions.
 We found that there was significant overlap in the sepal dimensions for the three species.
 On the other hand, the three species had distinct proportions for petal dimensions.
 Setosas had very small petals, versicolors had medium sized petals, and virginicas had very large petals.
 These means were the basis of our decision tree.

+# Using max_min Function
-In order to create our decision tree we need to ensure that we are considering all of the values for the features we selected.
+Next, in order to create our decision tree we need to ensure that we are considering all of the values for the features we selected.
 We did this by running our max_min function on the features “petal width” and “petal length”.
 We chose these features because we found significant differences for each species in our data visualization section.

 The max_min function was run for all species on both features however, only 2 examples of this are shown below.